himanshi-dixit-27/COVID-19-TRACKER/README.md

-This project uses React JS, JAVASCRIPT ES7, Material-UI, React-leaflet & numeral (for formatting numbers).
+This project uses React JS, JAVASCRIPT ES7, Material-UI, React-leaflet, React-chart-js-2 & numeral (for formatting numbers).
-This project is built by using functional components.
+It is built by using functional components.

-We divide it into following sections:
+We divide it into the following sections:
 1. Create Header
 2. Info Boxes( Total cases, recovered and deaths)
-3. Table (of all countries with total cases)
+3. Table (of all countries sorted in descending order of total cases)
-4. Chart (Line chart to describe the progression or decline in cases)
+4. Chart (Line chart to describe the progression or decline in cases over 120 days)
 5. Map (taken from react-leaflet)
 6. Deploy (using firebase )
  The data is pulled from https://disease.sh/ and rendered by using .json objects

+ This application is responsive for all kinds of devices.

 ## Available Scripts